psipred/STRING2GO/README.md

 # STRING2GO

-This is a Keras implementation of STRING2GO method reported in a submitted paper:
+This is a Keras implementation of STRING2GO method reported in a published paper:

 Wan, C. Cozzetto, D. Fa, R. and Jones, D.T.
-(2018) Using Deep Maxout Neural Networks to Improve the Accuracy of Function Prediction from Protein Interaction Networks. bioRxiv: 10.1101/499244.
+(2019) Using Deep Maxout Neural Networks to Improve the Accuracy of Function Prediction from Protein Interaction Networks.
+PLoS One, 14(7): e0209958.

 ---------------------------------------------------------------
 # Requirements